 Do you need to think in English to speak fluently?

 I was asked recently by a teacher in India (through a shared LinkedIn group) if thinking in English is vital for non-English speakers to speak well.
 She said that where she works teachers often advise their students to do this but don’t explain why.
 Good question Indira!
 Of course it’s not obvious, is it?
-So, having just designed my online module ‘Build Your Fluency-Start Thinking in English‘, I was primed for a reply:
+So, because I coach professional English speaking skills and have just designed an eLearning module ‘Build Your Fluency-Start Thinking in English‘, I was primed for a reply:

 First of all, I’ll put the term ‘fluent’ into context.
-When someone says to me ‘I need to be more fluent in English for my work’, I always start by asking myself: How is their communication failing them?
+When someone says to me ‘I need to be more fluent in English for my work’ or asks ‘how can I solve my language barrier at work?’, I always start by asking: How is their communication failing them?
 What problems are they having with their English speaking that are a barrier to communicating with work colleagues, managers, customers?
 Sometimes they know the Why themselves, sometimes they are surprised by the Why.
 Nine times out of ten, it turns out these are the barriers: